The Meaning of

 The image of the woman, is similar to the goddess Justisia whose statues are commonly found outside of courthouses.
 But this image of Justice wears no blindfold.
 This is a conscious and directed Justice, looking out at us the reader.

 The Justice card is surprisingly royal in its imagery — looking almost like a court card from the Suit of Swords rather than a Major Arcana card.

 The visual association with the Suit of Swords is intentional.
 Like the Swords suit which deals with intellect and matters of the mind, Justice is heavily concerned with reason and the search for grand philosophical truth.
 If there is a suit which most closely matches the energy of Justice it is certainly the Suit of Swords.

-NOTE: In some decks of tarot cards, Justice is the 8th card and Strength is the 11th.
-Over a century ago, mystics of The Golden Dawn moved Justice here to the 11th position to better align the card's numerological and astrological associations.
+NOTE: You may notice the number 'XI' at the top of the Justice card.
+In some decks of tarot cards however, Justice is the 8th card of the Major Arcana and Strength is the 11th.
+Over a century ago, mystics of The Golden Dawn swapped the positions of Strength and Justice, making Justice the 11th card in the Major Arcana.
+Why the swapped positions?
+According to the Golden Dawn, it was to better align the card's numerological and astrological associations.
 Does it matter?
 No. Not really.
 Here on iFate, we're in the "Justice is card number 11" club.
 But if your personal deck doesn't have the same sequence, be aware that these two cards often switch numerical positions.

 How to Interpret the Justice Card

 The principal message of the Justice card is that a universal equilibrium and balance will always return.
 Truth will come out, and in the end honesty will be victorious.

 ... a universal equilibrium and balance will always return.
 Truth will come out ...

 In the simplest sense, Justice indicates that wrongs are ultimately balanced by right.
 A universal moral symmetry will and must be achieved.